gradle/community/docs/contributing/documentation/README.md

 - The main site (gradle.org)
 - The official blog (blog.gradle.org)
 - The newsletter archive (newsletter.gradle.org)
-- Gradle training courses on Codela
+- Gradle guides and most of training courses (gradle.org/guides/)

 If you want to submit patches to any of those locations, please reach out to us on the `#docs` channel.